Will the Wizards cover the spread vs. the Cavaliers? Promo Codes, Betting Trends, Records ATS

 Additional Wizards Insights & Trends

-- Washington is 6-4 against the spread and 3-7 overall over its last 10 contests.
+- Washington has a 6-4 record against the spread while finishing 3-7 overall in its past 10 contests.

-- The Wizards have hit the over in five of their past 10 contests.
+- The Wizards have hit the over in five of their last 10 contests.

 Bet on this or any NBA matchup at BetMGM